- Social Theory in Everyday Life (for HD: CHS students)

-In terms of content, upon completing the course students will:
+In terms of content, upon completing the course you will:

-Identify key elements in the definition of public spaces that are of contemporary importance in terms of urban development and the policy rhetoric of social integration.
+identify key elements in the definition of public spaces that are of contemporary importance in terms of urban development and the policy rhetoric of social inclusion.

-In terms of skills, upon completing the course students will:
+In terms of skills, upon completing the course you will: